-Another point that draws attention is that the references to terms such as "nutritionist", "EMATER" and to the guidelines on care in food production indicate the presence of institutional structures and norms that influence the practices of family farmers.
-In this way, the adaptation of farmers to the requirements of the PNAE and to the recommendations of EMATER suggests an interaction between individual actions (of family farmers) and institutional structures (nutritionist, EMATER, PNAE guidelines).
+Another point that draws attention is that references to terms such as "nutritionist", "EMATER" and guidelines on care in food production indicate the presence of institutional structures and norms that influence the practices of family farmers.
+Thus, the adaptation of farmers to the requirements of the PNAE and to the recommendations of EMATER suggests an interaction between individual actions (of family farmers) and institutional structures (nutritionist, EMATER, PNAE guidelines).

-In this sense, the positive perception of family farmers in relation to their contribution to food security, in the context of the PNAE, demonstrates the sense of responsibility they have in ensuring that the food they supply meets the hygiene and quality standards required by schools and the PNAE.
-In other words, it can be inferred that family farmers are aware of their contribution to food and nutritional security in schools and are willing to take measures to ensure that their food can meet the quality standards required by the PNAE, which is corroborated in the work of Abreu (2014), Freitas (2017) and Santos and Torres (2022).
+In this sense, the positive perception of family farmers in relation to their contribution to food security, in the context of the PNAE, demonstrates the feeling of responsibility they have in ensuring that the food they provide meets the hygiene and quality standards required by schools and the PNAE.
+In other words, it can be inferred that family farmers are aware of their contribution to food and nutritional security in schools and are willing to take measures to ensure that their food can meet the quality standards required by the PNAE, which is corroborated in the works of Abreu (2014), Freitas (2017) and Santos and Torres (2022).

-IMPLICATIONS/INFLUENCES OF DAILY PRACTICES ON ACCESS TO PNAE SOCIAL NETWORKS, FROM THE POINT OF VIEW OF THE FAMILY FARMER
+IMPLICATIONS/INFLUENCES OF DAILY PRACTICES ON ACCESS TO THE SOCIAL NETWORKS OF THE PNAE, IN THE VIEW OF THE FAMILY FARMER

-In order to understand the implications and influences on everyday practices, we sought to focus on the experiences and capacity of the actors involved to collaborate, negotiate and adapt the program to local needs and realities; that is, to understand how social practices influence the context of PNAE's Social Networks at the local level.
-To this end, it was considered the perspective of the Extended Theory of Social Networks, which combines the Theory of Social Networks of Portugal (2006) with the Theory of Social Practices, pointed out by Bourdieu (1990) and Giddens (1984), seeking to examine the "habitus" (devices internalized by the actors) and the "structure" (meaning, domination and legitimation), which exist in the behavior and fields of action of the various actors, in order to elucidate the social practices developed and the social networks activated in the process of implementation of the PNAE.
+To understand the implications and influences on daily practices, we sought to focus on the experiences and capacity of the actors involved to collaborate, negotiate and adapt the program to local needs and realities; that is, to understand how social practices influence the context of the PNAE Social Networks at the local level.
+To this end, the perspective of the Extended Theory of Social Networks was considered, which combines the Theory of Social Networks of Portugal (2006) with the Theory of Social Practices, pointed out by Bourdieu (1990) and Giddens (1984), seeking to examine the "habitus" (devices internalized by the actors) and the "structure" (meaning, domination and legitimation), which exist in the behavior and fields of action of the various actors, in order to elucidate the social practices developed and the social networks activated in the process of implementing the PNAE.

-In this context, from the perspective of family farmers, it was addressed how they perceive the practical activities, rules and social networks that circulate the actions and relationships involved in the process of implementing the PNAE.
-A total of 17 elements were identified as the main topics addressed, which were grouped under the following categories: Practices (Operational and Social); Operational Concepts of the PNAE Social Network (Form - Knots/Actors and the Ties; Content - Instrumental = Work, financial, material support and services, and Expressive = Development, Sociability, Affection/values, Knowledge/Information, Social Empowerment and Perception/Feeling; Production/Food; in addition to the Norms - Obligation, Reciprocity, Equality and Autonomy) as can be shown in Figure 34.
+In this context, from the perspective of family farmers, it was addressed how they perceive the practical activities, the rules and the social networks that circulate the actions and relationships involved in the process of implementing the PNAE.
+17 elements were identified as the main topics addressed, which were grouped under the following categories: Practices (Operational and Social); Operational Concepts of the PNAE Social Network (Form - We/Actors and the Ties; Content - Instrumental = Work, financial support, material and services, and Expressive = Development, Sociability, Affection/values, Knowledge/Information, Social Empowerment and Perception/Feeling; Production/Food; in addition to the Norms - Obligation, Reciprocity, Equality and Autonomy) as can be seen in Figure 34.

-In order to understand the main points addressed, the 17 elements were analyzed aiming at the Social Practices among the actors of the PNAE, focusing on the "habitus" and "structure" together with the Operational Concepts of the Social Network of the PNAE (Portugal, 2006), in view of the proximity between the subjects addressed in the investigations, characterized below.
+To understand the main points addressed, the 17 elements were analyzed with a view to Social Practices among the PNAE actors, focusing on "habitus" and "structure" together with the Operational Concepts of the PNAE Social Network (Portugal, 2006), in view of the proximity between the subjects addressed in the investigations, characterized below.

-In order to analyze the social practices developed by the actors involved in the PNAE, family farmers were asked to comment on which actors were part of the PNAE implementation process and how their actions were constituted.
+To analyze the social practices developed by the actors involved in the PNAE, family farmers were asked to comment on which actors were part of the PNAE implementation process and how their actions were constituted.
 Thus, the aspects visualized in Figure 4 contemplate the operational concepts of social networks addressed by Portugal (2006), which considers their form (who is part of the networks?), content (what? what are the contents of the network flows?) and the norms (how? what are the norms that regulate their action?).